 I have more questions:

-If after reading this you, or someone you love, wants to learn more about the No Scalpel Vasectomy, call us at Maiden Lane Medical and make an appointment with the Urology staff.
+If, after reading this, you, or someone you love, wants to learn more about the No Scalpel Vasectomy procedure, call us at Maiden Lane Medical and make an appointment with the Urology staff.
 Contact our offices in Manhattan, NY to learn more about this procedure!

 Book an Appointment